Construction progress payments

 How to avoid the headaches

-- Send everything to the lender in one go.
-If they receive the documents they need in bits and pieces then they will get lost or will not be actioned.
+• Send everything to the lender in one go.
+If they receive the necessary documents in bits and pieces then they’ll get lost or won’t be actioned.

-Good luck with your new home from us at the Home Loan Experts!
-If you wish to speak to someone about getting a construction loan, please call us on 1300 889 743 or enquire online and we can help you with your situation.
+Good luck with your new home from us at Home Loan Experts!
+If you wish to speak to someone about getting a construction loan, please call us on 1300 889 743 or complete our free assessment form and we can help you with your situation.